 - The Medieval Royal Forest and Great Malvern Priory

 - Victorian collections; embracing Malvern’s water cure, education, transport, home life, entertainment, important residents and visitors, local Government

 - Later developments; the Santler and Morgan car companies, the Festival Theatre

 - Malvern during both World Wars, Malvern Hills Conservators, Elgar and Shaw

 - 20th century science, radar and technology

 A small gift shop offers affordable souvenirs, and there is a toilet for emergency use only.
-Unfortunately the upper rooms are not accessible by wheelchair users, but a ‘Virtual Tour’ can be viewed downstairs.
-In addition there is little space to store bags, and alas no space for lunch or discussion.
+We regret that the upper rooms are not accessible by wheelchair users, but a ‘Virtual Tour’ can be viewed downstairs.
+There is little space to store bags, and alas no space for lunch or discussion.
 Coach parking is 10 minutes away, by the Splash Leisure Complex.
-The walk to the Museum goes through Priory Park, with its former monks’ fish pool, past the Malvern Theatre and through the grounds of the Priory.
+The walk to the Museum takes you into the Priory Park, by the former monks’ fish pool, past the Winter Gardens and through the grounds of the Priory.
 Alternatively your party could be dropped off in Grange Road to approach the museum from its southern side.

 The museum has created three loan boxes suitable for Key Stage 2 pupils.
-They feature: Malvern’s Water Cure; Prehistoric Malvern; Malvern’s Geology ~ Rocks and Fossils.
+They feature Malvern’s Water Cure, Prehistoric Malvern and Malvern’s Geology and Fossils.
 For further information click here

 Other sites of interest in the locality

 Open during daylight hours with helpful staff and trained guides on request, it is a beautiful monastic church with many original features, including fine misericords, wall and floor tiles and renowned stained glass windows.
 If you intend to split your time between the museum and the Priory, please be in touch with the Priory to check availability.